 - Turn heat up to high, cover soup, and let boil for 5 minutes, then stir in diced tomatoes.
-Lower heat and simmer for about 10-15 minutes.
+Lower heat and simmer for about 10 to 15 minutes.

-- Remove pot from heat, remove lid, and allow to cool for about 3-5 minutes.
+- Remove pot from heat, remove lid, and allow to cool for about 3 to 5 minutes.
 Serve immediately with optional garnishes.
-I added a little shredded cheddar to mine.
+I added a little shredded Cheddar to mine.

 |Serving size: 1 cup|

 |% Daily Value *|

 |Carbohydrates 19 g||6%|

 |Cholesterol 65 mg||22%|

 |* The Percent Daily Values are based on a 2,000 calorie diet, so your values may change depending on your calorie needs.
 The values here may not be 100% accurate because the recipes have not been professionally evaluated nor have they been evaluated by the U.S. FDA.|

 What Did You Think of This Recipe?